ChamuMutezva/invoice-app/README.md

 ### What I learned

+#### input type number

+- input type number is used to enter a number and has in-built validation to reject non-numerical entries

 #### Using React Query now known as TanStack Query

 - used for data management - data fetching , caching , sychronizing and updating the server state